 “Sharp tools make good work.”

 Ting-Ting Zhang comes from Jieyang, Guangdong Province, China.
 She received her Bachelor’s degree in Applied Physics from South China University of Technology in 2013.
-Then she continued her study in the Institute of Physics, Chinese Academy of Sciences, Beijing for her PhD’s degree in condensed matter physics.
-She is currently visiting RLQM.
+Then she continued her study in the Institute of Physics, Chinese Academy of Sciences, Beijing and obtained her PhD’s degree in condensed matter physics.
+She visited RLQM in 2018.

 Research Focus: topological materials and two-dimensional materials

 Yu Zhiming is from Jiangxi, China.
 He obtained his PhD degree in theoretical condensed matter physics from RenMin University of China in 2014.
 Then he worked as a postdoc research fellow in Beijing Institute of Technology from 2014 to 2016.
 He has been visiting RLQM from March to September 2016.
 He joined RLQM as a postdoctoral research fellow in Oct.
 2016.